 From time to time, our site may request information from users via surveys.
 Participation in these surveys is completely voluntary, and the user therefore has a choice whether or not to disclose this information.
 The requested information typically includes contact information (such as name and shipping address), and demographic information (such as job title or zip code).
 Survey information generally will be used for purposes of monitoring or improving the use and satisfaction of this sites and other services we may provide to users.

 Please keep in mind that whenever you voluntarily disclose personal information online – for example on message boards, through email, or in chat areas – that information can be collected and used by others.
 In short, by posting personal information online that is publicly accessible, you may receive unsolicited messages from other parties in return.

 While we use SSL encryption to protect sensitive information online, we also aggressively protect user-information offline.
-Only ministry employees who need the information to perform a specific job (for example, our billing clerk or a customer service representative) are granted access to personally identifiable information.
+Only ministry employees who need the information to perform a specific job (for example, our billing clerk or a customer service representative, or for the community website, employees who work with Areté Delegates, Blackstone Fellows, or Allied Attorneys) are granted access to personally identifiable information.
 Finally, the servers that store personally identifiable information are in a secure environment.